 The link between delivering infrastructure to the poor and improved health and educational outcomes and increases in productivity is generally accepted.
 However, basic infrastructure is often not accessible to the poor: water and electricity are not provided to poorer neighbourhoods, roads are unfinished.
 This may lead to the poor paying more for substitute services such as tankered water and diesel generators.

-Historically, few incentives have been given to service providers, and in particular private sector providers, to focus on access to services for the poor.
+Historically, few incentives have been given to infrastructure service providers, and in particular private sector providers, to focus on access to services for the poor.
 The typical approach for managing affordability has been blanket subsidies provided to existing consumers, irrespective of their ability to pay, and little emphasis on generating new connections.
 These policies have generally done little to benefit the poor.
+For example the recent World Bank study The Political Economy of Energy Subsidy Reform states that “Energy consumption subsidies, although often intended to benefit the poor, are typically regressive as the bulk of the benefits accrue to those with the highest levels of consumption—those at the top of the income distribution.”
 Additionally, the law can hinder options for reaching the poor, with restrictions on service delivery to informal settlements.

 This section looks at key issues to be considered to ensure that PPPs can reach the poor and sets out possible legal and contractual mechanisms and solutions to facilitate and incentivize service delivery to the poor:

 - Key issues in PPPs for the Poor